1982 Stanley Cup playoffs: (A2) Boston Bruins vs. (A4) Quebec Nordiques

 This was the first playoff series meeting between these two teams.

+Dave Pichette scored the game-winning goal on the power play with just over 10 minutes left in game seven to send the Nordiques to the conference final for the first time in franchise history.

 (P1) New York Islanders vs. (P2) New York Rangers

 This was fourth playoff series meeting between these two teams.
 The Islanders won two of the previous three meetings.
 This was a rematch of last year's Stanley Cup Semifinals, in which the Islanders won in a four-game sweep.

 Clarence Campbell Conference

 (N3) St. Louis Blues vs. (N4) Chicago Black Hawks

 This was the third playoff series meeting between these two teams.
 Chicago won both previous meetings, including their most recent meeting in a three-game sweep in the 1980 Preliminary Round.

 (S2) Vancouver Canucks vs. (S4) Los Angeles Kings

 This was the first playoff series meeting between these two teams.